benjadrejer/frontend-challenge/ChallengeThoughts.md

 2. PropTypes is just a nice 'TypeScript light' for React that I appreciate and - while we do not use PropTypes at Unisport - I consider it best-practice.
 3. lazysizes for lazy-loading of the images and having a default while they load.
 The images in the mockData are quite heavy, which makes this even more important (although, yes, there are only 15).
 4. rc-slider for the price-filtering.
 It's a very popular React range-slider and has a fairly small footprint - and works quite well!
+5. Enzyme & Adapter for testing React components.
+I don't have a strong preference between Enzyme or a setup with React-Testing-Library, but from my experience Enzyme is generally a bit faster to do tests with.

 ## Structure
 I don't have a strong favorite between having a separate __tests__ directory, or adding the component test file in the folder with each component.
 I went with the separate directory in this case, consider it my weak preference.
 CSS I do like to place with the component to which they belong, and I went with a fairly simple SCSS structure, a somewhat 'manual' isolation approach, nesting all component-relevant CSS inside the className of the component root element.
 Do note that I am actually more of a fan of CSS modules (see considerations below), but this approach is what I am most used to and what we use at Unisport.
 Apart from that, for this small project, having a single folder for utilities and custom hooks seemed sensible, as well a globals like SCSS variables.
 Svgs have been converted to React Components and are inside components/Svgs.
 I have nothing against using Svgs inside the CSS, but having them as components do have some advantages in terms of conditional rendering and on-the-fly changes.

+## Tests
+Admittedly the tests were the last part of the challenge I got done.
+I generally like the idea of tests, but I also am of the opinion that a lot of unit tests are indeed unnecessary.
+As this is a coding challenge, I added quite a few unit tests, anyway, despite them not really being needed.
+The tests for the App are essentially Integration tests, as the app doesn't do anything without the other components & hooks.

 ## Considerations
 I had 2 main considerations for this that I ultimately decided against, from the simple fact that I don't consider myself proficient enough in either of these things that it makes sense to 'showcase':